-South Africa is responding positively to urbanisation opportunities and challenges through the National Development Plan 2030, with which the City of Cape Town strategic direction is aligned. (see Annexure A)
+South Africa is responding positively to urbanisation opportunities and challenges through the National Development Plan 2030, with which the City of Cape Town strategic direction is aligned (see Annexure B).

-Racially divisive policies and planning of the country's apartheid past has negatively affected the spatial form, social fabric and structure of the economy, and resulted in urban management inefficiencies and expensive operating costs.
+Racially divisive policies and planning of the country's apartheid past have negatively affected the spatial form, social fabric and structure of the economy, and resulted in urban management inefficiencies and expensive operating costs.
 As a result, the poorer population largely resides further away from economic and employment hubs, with uneven access to basic services as well as health, education, transport, social, cultural and recreational facilities.
 However, South African cities have also significantly improved their infrastructure and services, and generally have good strategies in place to facilitate economic growth and social development.
-This enables cities to lead South Africa's economic recovery and development.
+This enables cities to lead South Africa's economic recovery and development.5

 As the country's cities offer economic opportunities, this results in migration from rural areas - including from elsewhere in Africa - to the metros.
 Migration can be an opportunity6 to attract people with different skills sets and cultural backgrounds to South Africa's cities.
-Yet, increased migration may attract people without the appropriate skills for the predominant economic sectors in South African cities and towns, adding to the existing challenges of poverty, unemployment, overcrowding and social tension.
-The South African urban economy
+Yet, increased migration may attract people without the appropriate skills for the predominant